 The Tundra is a zone of treeless level or rolling ground found in cold regions, mostly north of the Arctic Circle.
 The concept of a vast frozen plain as a special ecological realm called tundra was actually developed by the Russians, so it was fitting that I was experiencing it here in Russia – the motherland of the tundra.

 This was representative of the area near Anadyr Russia where we started our expedition cruise.
-It contains diverse shrub, sedges, and grasses, spruce and the occasional pine.
+It contains diverse shrubs, sedges, grasses, spruce, and the occasional pine.
 Plus you’ll find rocky areas of spore plants; lichens, algae, and mosses.
 The spore plants provided a beautiful canvas of color to the cliffs and rocks.

 High Arctic Tundra